decretist/Dissertation/Chapter3/chapter3.markdown

 > unverified hearsay, palpable legend, and the silent figure in the
 > shadows of S. Marco.[34]

-This, then, is our starting point.
+This conclusion is our starting point.
 Noonan wrote, however, before Winroth's discovery of the first recension.
 Scholarship on the identity of Gratian in this century has necessarily had to take into account both Noonan's pruning of his biography and the existence of the first and